-Burton, Jesse, Lott, Tawney and Britta Rennkamp (in press): Sustaining Carbon Lock in: Fossil Fuel Subsidies in South Africa in: Jakob Skovgaard and Harro van Asselt (eds) The Politics of Fossil Fuel Subsidies and Their Reform, Cambridge University Press.
+Burton, Jesse, Lott, Tawney and Britta Rennkamp (2018): Sustaining Carbon Lock in: Fossil Fuel Subsidies in South Africa in: Jakob Skovgaard and Harro van Asselt (eds) The Politics of Fossil Fuel Subsidies and Their Reform, Cambridge University Press.

 Rennkamp, B & Bhuyan, R. 2017.
 The social shaping of nuclear energy technology in South Africa.
 In Arent, D, Arndt, C, Miller, M, Tarp, F and Zinaman, O (eds), The political economy of clean energy transitions.
 Oxford University Press